 Should you try it?
 “It’s fat, muddy and has lots of fishbones which makes eating it a challenging task”, Culture.pl warns.
 “On the other hand, its taste really stands out in comparison to other fish and, because you probably won’t eat it elsewhere or at some other time, it might be worth giving it a go”.
 The choice is yours.

-And if you’re not in the mood for carp, you can check out our home-made Christmas recipes and other meals brought to you from the far corners of Central Europe, from chlodnik, Poland’s gazpacho to a traditional Hungarian cheese spread or Slovakia’s national dish, halusky.
+And if you’re not in the mood for carp, you can check out our home-made Christmas recipes and other meals brought to you from the far corners of Central Europe, from Chlodnik, Poland’s gazpacho to a traditional Hungarian cheese spread or Slovakia’s cherished halusky.